SHAD0W137/ConfigControlMirea/Homework3/README.md

-### This a code parser from custom Configuration Language to TOML language
+### This is a code parser from custom Configuration Language to TOML language

 ### Task:
 ```